curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ## Chapter 8.
 No worthy human

-*Pursuit of purpose seeds new beliefs and purpose.
-Glimpse at the divine between your changing beliefs.*
+> *Pursuit of your purpose seeds new beliefs and purpose.
+> Glimpse at the divine between your changing beliefs.*

 [[2-3-no-worthy-human]]